 Any job search can be a challenge if you don’t have the proper tools in place.
 Having a well-built resume that follows the best resume practices can make or break an application, but what makes a well-built resume?
 Certified Professional Resume Writers (CPRWs) have a series of best resume practices that they follow to ensure a clear, concise, and effective document.
-Here are a few best resume practices that you can incorporate into your resume.
+Here are a few best resume practices that you can incorporate into your resume brought to you by one of our experienced resume writers.

 Maintain a Consistent Tense